emyrael/AIXelar/public/aixelar_kb/faq.md

 - Role-based access
 - No sensitive data is stored without consent

-AIXelar does not resell or reuse client data.
+Xelar does not resell or reuse client data.

 ### **Will AI replace my employees?**
 No.
-AI at AIXelar is designed to:
+AI at Xelar is designed to:
 - Reduce manual workload
 - Speed up tasks
 - Improve accuracy